alphagov/govuk-design-system/src/get-started/new-type-scale/index.md

                 text: "14"
             },
             {
-                text: "Deprecated as a scale value and will be removed in GOV.UK Frontend version 6.0.0" }
+                text: "Deprecated as a scale point and will be removed in GOV.UK Frontend version 6.0.0" }
         ],
         [